Option Greeks Explained

 Delta is the most important of the greeks.
 It measures the sensitivity of an option price to the price of the underlying security.
 In other words, it is the amount by which the price of an option will change if the price of the underlying security changes $1.
 In the option chain above, the C320 option has a Delta value of .47, meaning that if the price of SPY increases by $1, the price of this option will increase by 47 cents.
 You will notice that Delta is higher the farther in-the-money an option is, and is smaller for out-of-the-money options.
 Also notice that Delta is negative for puts, which means the price of puts would decrease if the price of the underlying security increased.

 Of all five greeks, gamma is probably the most difficult to understand.
 If Delta is the derivative of the underlying security price, then Gamma is the second derivative.
 Gamma describes the change in Delta for a $1 change in the price of the underlying security.
-For example, a Gamma value of .03 in the option chain above means that if the price of SPY increases by $1, the value of Delta will increase by .o3, resulting in a Delta value of .50 for the C320 option.
+For example, a Gamma value of .03 in the option chain above means that if the price of SPY increases by $1, the value of Delta will increase by .03, resulting in a Delta value of .50 for the C320 option.
 Gamma is highest for the at-the-money-option, and decreases the farther in-the-money or out-of-the-money you go.

 Vega is the sensitivity of an option to the volatility of the underlying security.
 A Vega value of .26 in the option chain above means that if volatility increases by 1%, the price of the option will go up by 26 cents.
 Notice that Vega is more or less the same for a call and a put with the same strike price.
 Calls and puts both become more expensive as volatility increases, and cheaper as volatility decreases.

 Vega is highest for at-the-money options, and decreases the farther in-the-money or out-of-the-money an option is.
 Also, the longer the time to expiration of an option, the higher Vega will be.
 To explain why this is the case, suppose an option that expires in a week is deeply out-of-the-money.
-Since it is so far out-of-the-money, and there is little time for it to become in-the-money, this option will likely expire worthless, no matter how volatile the stock is.
+Since it is so far out-of-the-money, and there isn't much time for it to move to become in-the-money, this option will likely expire worthless, no matter how volatile the stock is.
 Vega will have a low value in this case.
 Now suppose an option is at-the-money and expires in six months.
 In this case, any movement in the stock could push the option into-the-money or out-of-the-money, and there is a lot of time for the stock to move.
 Because of this, this option will be much more sensitive to the stock's volatility, so Vega will be higher.

 Theta is the time decay of an option.
 It measures the sensitivity of option prices to the amount of time remaining until the expiration date.
 For example, a Theta value of -.15 means that the option will be worth 15 cents less tomorrow than it was worth today, assuming all other factors stayed constant.
 Theta is negative for calls and puts, because they both lose value as time passes.
 Theta will be the highest for at-the-money options, just like Gamma and Vega.